akuendig/RxPython/docs/source/rx/subject.rst

 .. class:: AsyncSubject

-	An AsyncSubject does remember the value from its first onNext call.
+	An AsyncSubject does remember the value from its last onNext call.
-	Subscribers get either this value or wait for the value to arrive if there has not happened an onNext call.
+	Subscribers get either this value or wait for the onCompleted call if it has not happend.

-	If onError gets called, the subject stops waiting for a value and instead propagates the error to all current and future observers.
+	If onError gets called, the subject stops waiting for the onCompleted and instead propagates the error to all current and future observers.

-	If onCompleted gets called, the subject stops waiting for a value and instead propagates onCompleted() to all current and future observers.
+	If onCompleted gets called, the subject stops waiting for the onCompleted and calls onNext(lastValue) on all current and future observers.

 .. class:: BehaviorSubject(initialValue)